adarshzpatel/fermi-sdk/README.md

 1. Run `solana-test-validator`
 2. Get the deployed programId of the FermiDex program.
 3. Paste the programId into the `config.json` in fermi-sdk
-4. Now create a new market buy running `npx ts-node ./examples/newMarket.example.ts`
+4. Now create a new market by running `npx ts-node ./examples/newMarket.example.ts`
 5. Copy paste the generated market constants from the console output to the `config.json` marketConstants field.

-Now you are ready to interact with the market through various functions available in sdk
+You now are ready to interact with the market through various functions available in sdk

 `import * as FermiDex from "../src`

 ## Setup for devnet
 Go to `config.json`
 - Replace `rpcUrl` with `https://api.devnet.solana.com` or any custom endpoint for devnet
-- Replace  `programId` with address of deployed program on devnet
+- Replace  `programId` with address of deployed program on devnet [contact team for latest programID: tg: @dtree33]

 # Fermi Protocol SDK Tutorial